 To view findings from the scan,

-- Navigate to Projects from the left sidebar.
+- Select Projects from the left sidebar.

 4. To view and filter dependencies based on the container images, click Container Layers and select to view All Layers, Base Image Layers, or Application Layers only.